 - Mistaken for Gay: Lindsey when he first approaches Spike.

 - Not Himself

 - Nothing Up My Sleeve / Dual Wielding: Spike uses Angel's wrist-stakes and quite likes them.

 - "Not Wearing Pants" Dream: Unfortunately it's only a Not Wearing Shoes dream.

-- Reference Overdosed: Loads of cultural references (see The Other Wiki for details).
+- Reference Overdosed: Loads of cultural references (see Wikipedia for details).

 - Rescue Sex: Team Angel receive a report of a certain ensouled vampire saving damsels in alleys, and then asking if they'd like to "have a few drinks and listen to some Sex Pistols?"

 - Rule of Symbolism: Angel's dreams.